indubitable/cronch/README.md

 ## Installation

-### Docker images
+### Using Docker

-Docker is by far the easiest way to install CRONCH! at the moment.
+Docker is the easiest way to install CRONCH! at the moment.

+#### Image options

 The following images are provided:

 `ghcr.io/indubitable/cronch` - [see details](https://github.com/indubitable/cronch/pkgs/container/cronch)